Universities in Germany that Teach in English

 Predict your IELTS, TOEFL, and PTE in just 4 steps!

-It change by program and university, but mostly you find these:
+It changes by program and university, but mostly you find these:

 Educational Qualification

-- Undergraduate: need valid secondary school certificate same as German “Abitur.”
+- Undergraduate: need a valid secondary school certificate, same as the German “Abitur.”

-- Postgraduate: must have bachelor degree from recognized institute.
+- Postgraduate: must have a bachelor's degree from a recognized institute.

 Language Proficiency